Ireland student visa

 Can I get an internship?

 Most Irish study programmes include an internship or work placement.
-The internship cannot occupy more than 50% of the duration of the programme.
+But, the internship cannot occupy more than 50% of the duration of the programme.
 For example, a four-year coursework allows a maximum of two years of work placement, which is an essential part of the study programme.

 Can I work when I finish my study?